binipringle/constructs/_texts/7-templates.md

 title: Templates
 author:
 editor: Sabina Pringle
-source: M.A. in Digital Humanities capstone project.
-The Graduate Center - CUNY.
-May 2020
+source:
 ---

-Templates might not be useful because the final is closed book.
+Templates might be useful.
+If I have enough time I will add some here.

 ---